cdot65/juniper-srx-security-demo/README.md

-# Juniper MPLS L3VPN demo
+# Juniper SRX Security demo

-Welcome to the repository that manages the demonstration of using PyEZ to build, validate, and deploy an MPLS network on Juniper vMX routers.
-In addition to the MPLS network, we will have a working L3VPN circuit delivered over MP-BGP.
+Welcome to the repository that manages the demonstration of using PyEZ to build, validate, and deploy security configurations on Juniper vSRX firewalls.

-It is my hope that this repository helps those looking to understand more about MPLS or how Python applies to the networking world.
+It is my hope that this repository helps those looking to understand more about firewalls or how Python applies to the networking world.

 ---